 Once these skills are learned, they can be applied in any situation where a bystander can step in and help someone whose health and safety is threatened.
 This program exemplifies USU’s Aggies Think, Care, Act movement, which immerses Aggies into a community of caring that values human dignity, equality, respect and safety for each member of the Aggie family.

 More About Upstanding

 Utah State University launched Upstanding in fall semester 2017 as a pilot for the Utah Department of Health’s Violence and Injury Prevention Program, which developed the program.
-Upstanding is provided free throughout the state to both communities and schools.
-It is based on best practices for violence prevention programs, and USU will assess its impact on attitudes and behavior over time.
+Upstanding is provided free throughout the state to communities, K-12 schools, and colleges and universities.
+It is based on best practices for violence prevention programs, and USU will assess its impact on attitudes and behaviors over time.